mortenson/lexical-collab-stream/README.md

 - Accurate server reconciliation (there's no guarantee all clients have the same EditorState, we could have an explicit reconciliation cycle or something like rollback+reapply per the blog linked above)
-- Message compression (clients or the server could collapse chains of messages like `upsert 1 -> upsert 1 -> delete 1` to `delete 1`)
-- Undo/redo

 ## Not planning to implement